crablab/dissertation/reports/final_report/final_report.md

 Work continued using WTF and additional classes to add functionality to add students to a course and to add lectures to a course.
 This was supplemented with visual changes for an administrator and a student to display these new relations.

+### Unit vs Integration Tests

+Originally I intended to write full unit tests for the project.
+As mentioned in the "ORM and Testing" section above, originally the aim was to use the inbuilt Flask testing mechanisms but it was not possible to get this fully working.
+Instead, as mentioned, I decided to use `pytest` itself and write tests for the individual classess.
+Because these interacted with the database they tended to be more abstract, testing more functionality and doing so against a live database.
+I have subsequently realised I have written integration tests, as opposed to unit tests.
+In order to unit test the classes I would need to mock the database connection which was beyond the scope by this point.

 ### Delivery

 The delivered software was not envisioned.
 Several major items produced in the proof of concept were never implemented, as they weren't needed and couldn't be used without the main component: the Web Bluetooth API.
 More detailed conclusions are drawn from this in the reflective areas of the report.